 Back in ancient Roman times, Lisbon’s full Roman name was Felicitas Olisipo Julia.
-Emperor Augustus had the theater of Olisipo constructed under his rule in the 1st Century BC.
-Later, around 57 AD under Nero’s rule, the theater was expanded.
+Emperor Augustus had the theatre of Olisipo constructed under his rule in the 1st Century BC.
+Later, around 57 AD under Nero’s rule, the theatre was expanded.
 An inscription found on a wall separating the stage from the viewing area confirms the date of expansion.
-The theater could easily accommodate 4000-5000 spectators.
+The theatre could easily accommodate 4000-5000 spectators.

-Here’s what the theater would have looked like in its heyday:
+Here’s what the theatre would have looked like in its heyday:

 The ancient Romans performed plays, orations, poetry and musical performances here.

-After the 5th Century AD the theater was gradually abandoned.
+After the 5th Century AD the theatre was gradually abandoned.
 This was due to societal changes and the introduction of Christianity, which condemned pagan activities.
-Urban housing started popping up over the theater’s structure, re-using some of the original building’s walls.
+Urban housing started popping up over the theatre’s structure, re-using some of the original building’s walls.
 Meanwhile, builders re-used some of the masonry in the construction of new buildings, which was a common practice at the time.

 These cycles of re-use and re-construction are evident in the excavated layers:

-Below is a diagram indicating the re-use of the scenic facade support of the theater as a wall in a 17th Century house:
+Below is a diagram indicating the re-use of the scenic facade support of the theatre as a wall in a 17th Century house: